mapbox/ecs-info/readme.md

   .then(clusterData => { ... });
 ```

+## Cluster description

 The object that comes back has circular references that you can use to trace the
 relationships between EC2 instances, ECS services, and ECS tasks that are part
 of the cluster.

-The basic structure of this circular object is:
+Basically:

 ```
 Cluster {